-Each Card View can contain one image, which will display on the left-hand side in a square or circle, with or without a border.
+Each Card View can contain one image of up to 10MB in size, which will display on the left-hand side in a square or circle, with or without a border.
 If the section that the Card View uses contains more than one image, the one from the first image field detected will be used.

 Card Views can include Report Cell fields (and will retain any formatting previously applied to the cell) but other types of Report Custom Fields will not be shown in the Card View.

 The first screenshot below shows a Person record in a collapsed Card View and the second one shows the same record when the Card View has been expanded to reveal the underlying fields in editable mode.